oaltawil/LAPS/README.md

   Get-Command -Module AdmPwd.PS

-### 1. Active Directory Users and Computers Snap-In Console
+### 3. Active Directory Users and Computers Snap-In Console

-  1.Install the "Active Directory Users and Computers" snap-in console by enabling the "Remote Server Administration Tools" for "Active Directory Domain Services" feature on any domain-joined server or workstation
+  3.1.
+Install the "Active Directory Users and Computers" snap-in console by enabling the "Remote Server Administration Tools" for "Active Directory Domain Services" feature on any domain-joined server or workstation

-  1.Launch the "Active Directory Users and Computers" snap-in console 1.Click on the "View" menu and select "Advanced Features" 1.Right-click the Computer object and select "Properties" 1.Click on the "Attributes Editor" tab and read the value for the "ms-Mcs-AdmPwd" attribute
+  3.2.
+Launch the "Active Directory Users and Computers" snap-in console

+  3.3.
+Click on the "View" menu and select "Advanced Features"

+  3.4.
+Right-click the Computer object and select "Properties"

+  3.5.
+Click on the "Attributes Editor" tab and read the value for the "ms-Mcs-AdmPwd" attribute

   ![Active Directory Users and Computers Attribute Editor](/images/ADUsersComputersAttributeEditor.png)